grahamedwards/ComminWeath.jl/README.md

 After installing, just type `using ComminWeath` to use.

-### Visualizations (not in the Binder notebook)
+## Visualizations

+The easiest way to explore these codes is through the aforementioned [Binder notebook](https://mybinder.org/v2/gh/grahamedwards/ComminWeath.jl/main?labpath=examples%2Fexamples.ipynb).

+Alternatively, the [examples/](examples/) folder contains a Jupyter notebook of examples (`examples.ipynb`) and accompanying suite of visualization functions (`visualizations.jl`).
+Downloading this directory or cloning the repository will allow you to run that notebook on your own computer.

+### A note for plotting on your own computer:
-I include visualization/plotting functions in the file `examples/visualizations.jl`, which rely on the [Makie.jl](https://docs.makie.org/stable/) plotting package.
-Since plotting packages are slow to load, I have not included these plotting functions in the package.
+The visualization functions rely on the [Makie.jl](https://docs.makie.org/stable/) plotting package.
 If you wish to use any of these included plotting functions, you will need to install a Makie backend in your Julia environment.
 Makie has a couple of different backends available (e.g. [CairoMakie](https://docs.makie.org/stable/documentation/backends/cairomakie/), [GLMakie](https://docs.makie.org/stable/documentation/backends/glmakie/)).

-I recommend `CairoMakie` for our purposes and include that as a dependency for use in [this Binder notebook](https://mybinder.org/v2/gh/grahamedwards/ComminWeath.jl/main?labpath=examples%2Fexamples.ipynb).
+I recommend `CairoMakie` for our purposes and include that as a package dependency for use in [the Binder notebook](https://mybinder.org/v2/gh/grahamedwards/ComminWeath.jl/main?labpath=examples%2Fexamples.ipynb).
 To install, just type `]` into the Julia REPL to enter the built-in package manager and then type `add CairoMakie` (or your backend of choice) and hit enter.
 It may take a little bit of time to install.
-Then, before using any of the plotting functions, type `using CairoMakie` into the REPL and hit enter.
+Then, before using any of the plotting functions, type `using CairoMakie` into the REPL (or notebook cell) and hit enter.

 ---